 Click each section below to discover more nutritional information to help you enjoy a healthy, balanced diet.

+- Saturated fat in the diet can increase the amount of cholesterol in the blood, which in turn can increase the risk of developing heart disease.
+Saturated fats are usually found in foods from animal sources, such as the fat found in butter, cheese, milk, yoghurt and meat, and in foods containing these ingredients, such as pastries, biscuits, pies and confectionery.
+The reference intake (RI) for saturated fat if you’re a man is 30g and for women it’s 20g.
+Children have different saturated fat requirements specific to their age.
 Dietary surveys show that most of us need to reduce the amount of saturated fat we eat.
 Try to replace foods containing saturated fat with foods containing monounsaturated or polyunsaturated fats.
 These are usually found in plant foods such as seeds, nuts, vegetable oils and fish.

 Unsaturated fats including Omega 3

 - Most of us would benefit from cutting our saturated fat intake and switching instead to foods containing unsaturated fats, to help maintain or lower cholesterol levels (high cholesterol levels are a risk factor for heart disease).
 Monounsaturated fats can be found in foods such as olive oil, olives, avocados, nuts and seeds.
 Omega 3 is a polyunsaturated fat, found in oily fish such as salmon, mackerel, trout and sardines.
 It’s an essential fatty acid, which means the body can’t make it so we have to consume it in our food.
 Most people don’t eat enough fish – it’s recommended that we eat two portions a week, one of which should be oily.
 There is a plant source of omega 3 as well, which is found in some nuts and seeds – however, it’s thought that this may not be as beneficial as the omega 3 found in fish.